 New communities in [City]

-The searcher in this instance is looking for the specific business due to an actual need.
+The searcher, in this instance, is looking for a specific business due to an actual need.

-It’s also important to note that while at first glance both the transactional and informational keywords may seem very competitive, Google is really good at determining location-based factors into their search results.
-Meaning if you do a good job as associating your business with a local community, and creating great local-focused content, you will out perform others for keywords searched by those within your market.
+It’s also important to note that while, at first glance, both the transactional and informational keywords may seem very competitive, Google is really good at determining location-based factors in their search results.
+This means that if you do a good job of associating your business with a local community and creating great local-focused content, you will outperform others for keywords searched by those within your market.

 SEO For Home Builders: Technical and Website Optimizations